valotas/mustache4dart/README.md

 ### Compiling to functions
-If you have a template that you are going to reuse with different contextes you can compile a template to a function using the toplevel function compile:
+If you have a template that you are going to reuse with different contextes you can compile it to a function using the toplevel function compile:

 	var salut = compile('Hello {{name}}!');
 	print(salut('Alice')); //should print Hello Alice!